platipy/platipy/research/kinzie2008.rst

 Gender in Middle School Educational Games
 -----------------------------------------

-**Title** : Gender differences in game activity preferences of middle school children: implications for educational game design :cite:`2008:kinzie`
+**Title** : Gender differences in game activity preferences of middle school children: implications for educational game design (Kinzie, 2008)

 **Summary** : This is one of my favorite papers.
 It describes a survey of 42 middle schoolers on their interest in game mechanics and elements.
 Demographic details: